Constructing Qudits from Infinite Dimensional Oscillators by Coupling to Qubits: Introduction

+There are different ways to couple a qubit to an oscillator, and one of the most common couplings is described by the Jaynes-Cummings (JC) interaction \cite{shore1993jaynes} due to its broad applicability.
 Based on the JC Hamiltonian, Law and Eberly \cite{law1996arbitrary} demonstrated how arbitrary single-mode Fock states can be prepared by using sideband and carrier transitions in an alternating fashion.
 This idea was further extended by Mischuck and Mølmer to synthesize arbitrary unitary operations in a qubit-oscillator system by decomposing the unitary into many state-preparation protocols \cite{mischuck2013qudit}.
 A different approach was taken to achieve universality for a resonantly coupled superconducting cavity to an artificial atom, despite the requirement of a slow adiabatic crossover for cavity states from the coupled to the uncoupled regime \cite{strauch2012all}.
 Moreover, universal control over an oscillator is also discussed beyond the JC interaction.
 For example, a simple quantum circuit was proposed to realize universal control by carefully engineering a partially resonant and partially dispersive coupling between an auxiliary three-level system and an oscillator \cite{santos2005universal}.
 Universal control was also demonstrated for an oscillator coupled to a qubit fully dispersively \cite{krastanov2015universal}, by combining a selective number-dependent arbitrary phase operation with a displacement operation on the oscillator.

 In the various protocols developed over the past two decades on universal control over oscillators, the question of how to close an arbitrary finite dimensional subspace of an oscillator was investigated far less frequently.
 Childs and Chuang \cite{childs2000universal} showed that the lowest two levels of the oscillator can be closed to form a four dimensional Hilbert space where arbitrary unitary operations can be realized.
 This closed, truncated space has been used to experimentally implement the Deutsch-Josza algorithm on a trapped ion quantum computer \cite{gulde2003implementation,schmidt2003realize}.
 One of the key ideas in their construction is to synchronize the rotations on the two Bloch spheres associated with the two 2-dimensional subspaces, using dynamical decoupling by a four-pulse sequence adapted from nuclear magnetic resonance \cite{vandersypen2005nmr}.